 The GSBA Governance Team Recognition Program was developed by Georgia superintendents and board members based on the state board of education’s standards for effective governance to recognize exemplary leadership.

-Georgia School Boards Association was one of the first board associations in the nation to develop a program of standards.
-GSBA’s recognition program reflects these standards and offers school boards training opportunities to continually increase their effectiveness.
+In 1998, the Georgia School Boards Association was one of the first school board associations in the nation to develop a program of standards for local boards of education.